Employment Inequality & Exclusion

 Disability Equality Training courses have been organised and run by persons with impairments and organizations to address the need for information about reality of disability.
 A DET course will enable participants to identify and address discriminatory forms of practice towards persons with impairments.
 Through training they will find ways to challenge the organisational behaviour which reinforces negative myths and values and which prevents persons with impairments from gaining equality and achieving full participation in society.

-There are various Companies and Organizations who offer these Disability Equality Training courses and workshops, they include the National Council of and for Persons with Disabilities (NCPD), Bradshaw LeRoux Consulting and QuadPara Association of South Africa (QASA).
+There are various Companies and Organizations who offer these Disability Equality Training courses and workshops, they include the National Council of and for Persons with Disabilities (NCPD) and Bradshaw LeRoux Consulting.